florentpoujol/CSharpToUnityScriptConverter/readme.md

 	Method( "", [1, 2, 3] );

+##Delegates and Events

-- "delegate" and "event" does not exists in UnityScript but can be simulated to some extends.
+They does not exists in UnityScript but can be simulated to some extends.

-You can't create custom-nammed delegate or callable types as in C# or Boo but you can express specific method signatures as Boo does. ie :
+You can't create custom-nammed delegate or callable types as in C# or Boo but you can express specific method signatures as Boo does :

 C# :
 	delegate string DelegateName(int arg);